Cleaner in Saudi Arabia showered with gifts after social media mockery

 An Instagram user had mocked the cleaner, who is from Bangladesh but works in Riyadh, by posting the photo with a caption that read "he looks as though he is seeing trash".

-The comment promped an outpouring of support for the cleaner on social media, and Abdullah al Qahtani, the owner of the Twitter account Ensaniyat (humanitarianism), started a campaign to find the man in the photo.
+The comment prompted an outpouring of support for the cleaner on social media, and Abdullah al Qahtani, the owner of the Twitter account Ensaniyat (humanitarianism), started a campaign to find the man in the photo.

 "I received tons of phone calls and messages in response to my tweet.
 Some were really helpful, while others were claiming that they were the cleaner," al Qahtani said.